ShiroTohu/config/README.md

 I wiped my Hard drive and configured it to use EXT4 so that both windows and linux can use it.
 You need to set the auto logout timer to 1 day so that you can be sure the harddrive has actually wiped.

-Created a shared folder named `TurtleNAS`
+Created a shared folder named `TurtleNAS` (you can name this anything you want, but this is what I choose)

 From there I enabled:
  - NFS (For Linux and Mac) with the client set as my local network subnet mask